rweigel/stats/python.md

 for i in [0,1,2,3,4]:
 ```

-is acceptable, but most often instead of specifying an list of values for the index variable, the <code>range</code> function is used.
+is acceptable, but most often instead of specifying an list of values for the index variable, the `range` function is used.
 This is especially useful when the list would need to be very long.

 Instead of writing: